 Stavros is a partner in HMB’s Litigation and Private Client, Trusts and Estates Groups.
-He focuses his practice on all aspects of commercial and fiduciary litigation.
+He focuses his practice on all aspects of business and fiduciary litigation.

-Stavros represents a range of individuals and their businesses.
-He works closely with privately-held businesses and owners, executives, banks, lenders, investors, physicians and physician practice groups, general contractors and real estate developers and various others.
+Stavros is a problem solver and represents a range of individuals and entities involved in disputes.
+He partners with individuals, privately-held businesses and owners, executives, banks, lenders, corporate trustees, investors, physicians and physician practice groups, general contractors and real estate developers among others.
 Likewise, Stavros represents clients in a variety of matters including contract disputes, ownership (corporation/partnership and LLC) disputes, real estate and lease disputes, trade secret misappropriation, fraud and other business torts, restrictive covenants and more.

 With years of trusts and estate litigation experience, Stavros also represents trustees and beneficiaries in a variety of controversies, including matters involving estate claims, trust and will contests due to undue influence, tortious interference with inheritance expectancy, trust asset valuations, trustee contract rights and breaches of fiduciary duties.